Juraaas/Juraaas/README.md

 - Hi I'm Jakub👋
 - I'm 22 🥳
 - Student of University of Warmia and Mazury in Olsztyn 🤓
-- I’m currently learning SEO, WordPress and Python 🌱
+- I’m currently learning Tensorflow in order to produce ComputerVision applications 🌱
-- Working on Procedural terrain generation using Perlin noise 🏔